jcnesci/Tell-a-Tree-01/README.md

 ### The Slave

-The slave is made of the following parts:
+The slave is made of the following:
 * Raspberry Pi model A (ie. no ethernet port)
 * [ Audio speakers ]
 * [ battery ]